 The Solution that Works – Two Initiatives

-FortéOne consultants have made significant improvements in underperforming plants through implementing two broad initiatives.
+FortéOne operating partners have made significant improvements in underperforming plants through implementing two broad initiatives.
 Usually, both programs are activated simultaneously since they spread the work (and success) over more people and they work together without overlap.
 One focuses on the hourly workforce and supervisors.
 The other mainly involves the managers.

 Little capital or incremental expense is required, and improvements are realized fairly quickly.